turingschool/front-end-curriculum/lessons/module-1/js-4.md

 Objects are an abstraction, or the representation of real world things in computer programming.

 ### Anatomy of Objects
 Objects are a collection of _key-value pairs_ surrounded by _curly braces_.
 A _key_ is just a _name_ that holds a value.
 That sounds familiar, doesn't it?
 You're actually used to working with key-value pairs already, because a key-value pair in an object is essentially a variable.
 In the context of objects, that variable is called a _property_ of the object.
+Each property in an object must be unique.
+You cannot have two properties with the same name.
 When we assign a function as the value to one of our keys (remember that a function is a tool we use to return a value!), we call that function a _method_.

 Let's look at an example: